garrettsutula/trellis-uml/readme.md

 ```
 .
 ├── src
+├── app.ts - diagram root module, exports all diagrams defined in subfolders' index.ts
 ├──── system
 │     ├── appointments.ts
+│     ├── index.ts - exports individual systems to provide imports for other diagram files & the diagram root
 │     └── ...
 ├──── service
 │     ├── appointments-microservice.ts
+│     ├── index.ts - exports individual systems to provide imports for other diagram files & the diagram root
 │     └── ...
 ├──── solution
 │     ├── appointments-solution.ts
+│     ├── index.ts - exports individual systems to provide imports for other diagram files & the diagram root
 │     └── ...
 ├──── domain
 │     ├── my-organization.ts
+│     ├── index.ts - exports individual systems to provide imports for other diagram files & the diagram root
 │     └── ...
 ├── diagrams - output folder for diagram rendering, sub-folder structure matches ./src
 ├──── system
 │     ├── appointments.puml
+│     ├── index.ts - exports individual systems to provide imports for other diagram files & the diagram root
 │     └── ...
 ├──── ...
 ├──── ... configuration files for dependencies